 The investment program shall follow the following maturity parameters:

-Weighted Average Maturity no greater than 3.5 years (using stated final maturity)
+Weighted Average Maturity no greater than 3.5 years

 At least 5% of the investment pool maturing within 90 days

-No single security’s maturity shall be longer than 10 years
+No single security’s effective maturity shall be longer than 10 years

 CALCULATION PARAMETERS

 Calculations of percentage allocations shall be done at the time of purchase and formulated on book value.
-Weighted average maturity is calculated using a security’s stated final maturity and using the settlement date.
+Weighted average maturity is calculated using a security’s effective maturity and using the settlement date.

 AUTHORIZED INVESTMENT INSTRUMENTS

 The County is initially limited to those instruments authorized by Nevada Revised Statutes.
-The Treasurer and any external investment advisor is further limited to the following securities having been approved by the Investment Committee as appropriate investments for the County.
+The Treasurer and any external investment advisor are further limited to the following securities having been approved by the Investment Committee as appropriate investments for the County.

 If the credit ratings of an obligation are reduced to a level that would not meet the purchase requirements of that paragraph, the investment advisor must report the reduction in rating to the Treasurer.
-The Treasurer, in consultation with the investment advisor, will take such action as deemed appropriate to preserve the principal value and integrity of the portfolio as a whole.
+The Treasurer, in consultation with the investment advisor, will take such action as deemed appropriate to preserve the principal value and integrity of the total portfolio.
 The Treasurer will report to the Investment Committee any action taken pursuant to this paragraph.

 a.
 U.S. Treasury: Direct obligations of the U.S. Treasury--Treasury Bills and Notes Maximum Term 10 years